substack/dotc/readme.markdown

 #require ""
 ```

+gcc -no-integrated-cpp -Bbin main.c

 # publishing

-To publish your package to the dotc repository, just publish your package to npm
-with a `.c` suffix!
+Publish your c libraries to npm with a `.c` suffix.
+For example: `hyperset.c`.

-Example dotc package name: `hyperset.c`